kapoorsahil043/binaryToDecimalAndMathOperations/README.md

 Eg. Convert binary (011000) to decimal number.
 It's value would be 28;
 Now, perform below operations on decimal value (i.e 28), till it reaches to 0;

-If decimal number is even then divide it with 2
+If decimal number is even then divide it with 2.

-If decimal number is even then substract it with 1;
+If decimal number is an old then substract it with 1;